A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Poisson GAN

-We put cropped instances and background images from URPC or other underwater pictures we captured into the Poisson blending to build the Pre-trained dataset.
-The main purpose of this dataset is to provide a more robustness pre-trained model for a detector in underwater robot picking.
-There are up to 589080 images including different background colors, points of view, and terrains to make sure detectors get a good generalization and robustness.
+We put cropped instances and background images from URPC (URPC2017 and URPC2018) or other underwater pictures that we captured into the Poisson blending phase to build the pre-training dataset.
+The main purpose of this dataset is to provide a more robust pre-trained model for a detector.
+Images in it are divided into three classes (hard, normal, and easy) according to the number or size of objects in an image.
+The hard one contains 8-10 objects whose shape is correspondingly tiny while the normal one includes 4-8 medium-sized objects.
+Images in the third one contain only 2-3 large objects.
+Each class contains about 197,000 images (195,400, 198,700, 191,980, respectively).
+Therefore, there are up to 589,080 images including different background colors, points of view, and terrains to make sure detectors achieve a good generalization.